jdlopez114/phase-4-project/README.md

 ## Overview

-Come in a test drive the lastest in luxury vehicales.
-With an inventory that includes, but are not limited to, sedans, coupes and even wagons, there's a car thats a right fit for you.
+Come in and test drive the lastest in luxury vehicles.
+With an inventory that includes, but are not limited to, sedans, coupes, hatchbakcs and even wagons, there's a car thats right for you!

 Still don't belive us?
-Believe the satisfied cutomers who left reviews!
+Believe the satisfied cutomers who left a review!

 ## Features and How to Use